-A significant Medicare Rebate is available for up to 10 Individual Therapy appointments per calendar year (January to December) with our Therapist Leisa Tanner, or our Psychologists Alexandra Ward and Aleks Chojnacki.
+A significant Medicare Rebate is available for up to 10 Individual Therapy appointments per calendar year (January to December) with our Therapist’s Victoria Alexander, Glenn Munt, Sam Bagnall or our Psychologist Dr Christine Hyde.
 A monetary ‘gap’ will still be payable, and the gap amount depends on the practitioner.

 In addition to 10 individual psychological sessions, you may be eligible for an additional 10 Group Therapy psychological appointments per calendar year (January to December) with an appropriate referral from your Psychiatrist or General Practitioner.

 Medicare Rebates are also available for up to 5 appointments with our Dietitian, Elsa Pearse.
 You will require a referral from your General Practitioner under a Chronic Disease Management Plan.
 This will be provided to you if your General Practitioner believes that you have Chronic Condition or Complex Care Needs.
 Most practitioners agree that patients struggling with disordered eating (including eating disorders), or suffering from nutritional consequences of mental health conditions, are eligible for this service.
 See this factsheet for more information.

 In addition to all of the above, additional allied health consultations (applicable to appointments with our Therapist, Psychologist and Dietitian) may be eligible for a rebate from your Private Health Fund provided that you have qualifying Extras Cover.
 Please contact your Private Health Fund to check your eligibility.